godotengine/godot-docs/tutorials/3d/csg_tools.rst

 - a desk,
 - a bookshelf.

-Create a scene with a Spatial node as root node.
+Create a scene with a Node3D node as root node.

 .. tip:: The default lighting of the environment doesn't provide clear shading
          at some angles.
 Change the display mode using **Display Overdraw** in